On this page:

 Students outside of Calgary

-• Find a local scrub provider who carries the MOBB brand of scrubs, and try them on for fit.
-Then, please place your order by calling Universal Workwear at 1.866.442.7303 (toll-free) so they may have your uniform ready for you once you arrive in Calgary.
-If you use this option, then please take some time to review the photo of your uniform to know what to look for.
+- Find a local scrub provider who carries the MOBB brand of scrubs, and try them on for fit.
+Then, place your order by calling Universal Workwear at 1.866.442.7303 (toll-free) so they may have your uniform ready for you once you arrive in Calgary.
+If you use this option, please review the photo of your uniform to know what to look for.
 The following styles for tops are the only accepted styles:

 Additional fees

-• A fee of approximately $50 – $100 is associated with an Electronic Student Permit Checking submission required for clinical practicum placements, payable to Synergy Gateway through the Verified software platform.
+- A fee of approximately $50 to $100 is associated with an electronic student permit checking submission required for clinical practicum placements, payable to Synergy Gateway through the Verified software platform.

 Financial aid